What time of day do you generally do the following things?

 - There is some indication that wearing amber lenses might be particularly helpful to those who struggle with low moods, such as those with depression and insomnia.
 A study in Chronobiology found that “mood also improved significantly relative to controls” in a group wearing blue-blocking amber lenses for three hours before bed.”
 A protocol that is non-invasive and involves no prescription drugs would be a welcome first line of defense for many patients with persistent mood imbalances.

 - All shift workers should consider using amber lenses, whether or not they need prescriptions for corrective eyewear.
 If you don’t normally wear glasses or contacts, a simple pair of amber-tinted glasses is all you need.
 There are inexpensive options, as well as high-end couture frames and everything in between.
 Working the night shift or swing shift on a long-term basis is associated with many negative health outcomes, such as diabetes, obesity, heart disease, and even cancer.
-There is increasing evidence that it may be possible to reduce these negative effects through managing the amount of incoming light that throws off the circadian rhythm.
+There is increasing evidence that it may be possible to reduce these negative effects by managing the amount of incoming light that throws off the circadian rhythm.
 Blocking blue wavelengths during night work minimizes sleep disturbances.

 - Digital eye strain is not something that can be addressed with amber lenses.
 While long periods of screen time cause both circadian rhythm disruption as well as digital eye strain, it is for different reasons.
 Digital eye strain has nothing to do with blue light exposure.
 Dry, red, achy, or irritated eyes are a result of staring at a computer or other electronic screen at close range for long stretches of time without interruption.
 It’s preventable by following the 20-20-20 rule: every 20 minutes, look away for 20 seconds at an object 20 feet away or more.